wikipedia2vec/wikipedia2vec/docs/pretrained.md

 The text files are compatible with the text format of [Word2vec](https://code.google.com/archive/p/word2vec/).
 Therefore, these files can be loaded using other libraries such as Gensim's [`load_word2vec_format()`](https://radimrehurek.com/gensim/models/keyedvectors.html#gensim.models.keyedvectors.Word2VecKeyedVectors.load_word2vec_format).
 In the text files, all entities have a prefix *ENTITY/* to distinguish them from words.
+Note that it is required to decompress the file before using it.

 #### English